matslil/sisdel/doc/design_decisions.rst

 ---------

 Structured programming
-   removed possibility to explicitly transfer flow of control to some other part of the code, typically using the "goto" statement.
+   Removed possibility to explicitly transfer flow of control to some other part of the code, typically using the "goto" statement.
 The structured programming paradigms said that such explicit transfer of control should be done using structures like conditionals and loops.

 Functional programming
-   removed possibility for having variable assignment, only initializations were allowed.
+   Removed possibility for having variable assignment, only initializations were allowed.
 This removed a lot of robustness problems around illegal states due to parts of an object state to be modified but missed to update other parts of the state.

 Object-oriented programming
-   removed the possibility to do indirect transfer of control directly, typically using function pointers.
+   Removed the possibility to do indirect transfer of control directly, typically using function pointers.
 Instead this is done using polymorphism or interface.

 Declaractive programming
-   express what the end state looks like.
+   Express what the end state looks like.

 Imperative programming
-   describes sequential steps for reaching the end step.
+   Describes sequential steps for reaching the end step.

 Common problems
 ---------------